openstack/barbican/api-guide/source/dogtag_setup.rst

     chown $USER $BARBICAN_CONF_DIR/kra_admin_cert.pem

 The barbican config file (/etc/barbican/barbican.conf) needs to be modified.
-The modifications below set the Dogtag plugins as the only enabled secret store and certificate plugins.
-Be sure to restart barbican once these changes are made.
+The modifications below set the Dogtag plugins as the only enabled secret store.
+Makee sure to restart barbican once these changes are made.

 Note that the actual hostname of the machine should be used in the script (rather than localhost) because the hostname is used in the subject name for the SSL